KamalamKrishnan/delvnai-entry-task/README.md

 ## One Thing I Would Improve

 If I had more time, I would allow the user to provide the CSV file name as input and display the output in a more formatted table.
-Also, would have created a better sample file with errors to handle
+Also, would have created a better sample file with different types of errors to handle

 # Part C